AganFebro/neoland/LOGIC.md

 - Manage: for collection owners; update price, supply, mint window, pause trading.

 ## Collections
-- A collection has: name, symbol, image (IPFS), price, supply, optional mint window, owner wallet, and optional on‑chain PDA.
+- A collection has: name, symbol, image (IPFS), price, supply, optional mint window, optional whitelist (array of allowed minter addresses), optional per‑wallet mint cap (currently fixed at 1), optional royalty percentage (basis points), owner wallet, and optional on‑chain PDA.
 - Deploy flow (roughly):
   1) Image is pinned to IPFS via `/api/pin/image`.
   2) Metadata JSON is pinned via `/api/pin/metadata`.
-  3) Server builds an unsigned tx to initialize the collection PDA via `COLLECTION_PROGRAM_ID` (`/api/tx/init-collection`).
+  3) Server builds an unsigned tx to initialize the collection PDA and parent collection NFT in one transaction via `COLLECTION_PROGRAM_ID` (`/api/tx/init-collection`).
-  4) After you sign and send that tx, the server records the collection in the DB with its PDA and settings (`/api/deploy/config`).
+  4) After you sign and send that tx, the server records the collection in the DB with its PDA, collection mint, and settings (`/api/deploy/config`).
-- Owners can later update: price, supply, start/end time, and pause trading.
+- Owners can later update: price, supply, start/end time, whitelist, royalty, and pause trading.
 Updates use a signed‑message nonce flow to prove ownership.

 ## Minting NFTs (1/1)
 - The server constructs an unsigned mint transaction with standard building blocks: